cct-datascience/rangeland-restore/README.md

   - `biomass.Rdata` 54 observations of biomass across 3 functional groups
     - 'block', 'paddock, 'grazing', and 'control_id' are covariates
     - 'BRTE_abs', 'forbs_abs', 'grass_abs', and 'standingdead_abs' are the absolute dry biomass (g) per quadrat
+    - 'id' is unique identifier for each observation
+    - 'totveg' and 'liveveg' are the total biomass for all and for living classes
-    - Remaining columns are calculated total and relative biomass values
+    - 'BRTE_rel_tot' and 'BRTE_rel_live' are the relative proportion of BRTE biomass with respect to total and living biomass
   - `count_all.Rdata` 460 observations of BRTE count among all plots
     - 'block', 'paddock, 'grazing', and 'fuelbreak' are covariates
     - 'BRTE' is the count of cheatgrass stems